OpenDSA/OpenDSA-stable/RST/source/Development/BST.rst

 Notes
 -----

-.. [#] This assumes that no node
-       has a key value equal to the one being inserted.
-       If we find a node that duplicates the key value to be inserted, we have two options.
-       If the application does not allow nodes with equal keys, then this insertion should be treated as an error (or ignored).
-       If duplicate keys are allowed, our convention will be to insert the duplicate in the right subtree.
+.. [#] Alternatively, if we prefer to store duplicate values in the
+       right subtree, then we must replace a deleted node with the least value from its right subtree.

+.. odsascript:: AV/Development/BSTCON.js